pgrit/RenderLibs/README.md

 # RenderLibs

-This metaproject compiles multiple rendering libraries and bundles them such that they are easy to use in an FFI (foreign function interface) setting.
+This metaproject compiles multiple C++ rendering libraries and bundles them such that they are easy to use in an FFI (foreign function interface) setting.

+This project exists to ensure that the built shared libraries are portable, packageable, and built with the same version of the core dependencies, TBB and Embree.

 The current set of libraries:

 - Embree: https://www.embree.org/
 - Open Image Denoise: https://www.openimagedenoise.org/
 - TBB: https://oneapi-src.github.io/oneTBB/
+- Open Path Guiding Library: https://github.com/OpenPathGuidingLibrary/openpgl

 ## Dependencies